The 2018-19 Dance in Process Residency application is now open.

 What is DiP?

-Selected Resident Artists will be invited to submit a second application to turn one of their three DiP residency weeks into a Production Residency in one of Gibney’s theater spaces.
-During their Production Residency week, two selected DiP Resident Artists will have access to production equipment and technical assistance.
+Resident Artists will be invited to submit a second application to turn one of their three DiP residency weeks into a Production Residency in one of Gibney’s theater spaces.
+Two Resident Artists will be selected for Production Residencies during which they will have access to production equipment and technical assistance.
 More information will be made available about this process once Resident Artists are selected.

 The current DiP application is for the studio residency only.
 For this reason, please focus your responses on the studio residency.